 And you just can’t help but think, as you read this about King David in the Old Testament and how his eye caused him to sin, how he looked at Bathsheba in a way that led to adultery, in a way that led to murder, in a way that led to the death of a child, in a way that led to so much destruction in his life and leadership.
 And Jesus is saying, it’s not worth it.
 Don’t let your eye cause you to sin, your hand, your foot.
 Sin is serious.
 It is severe and it has eternal consequences.
 Oh, this is a word we need to hear.
 We must be wise.
 Careful never to become casual with sin.

 Are you prone to do that in your heart and your life?
 Are you prone to excuse sin like it’s no big deal?
 It was just a look.
 It was just a thought.
-It was just a passing fleeting desire.
+Just a passing fleeting desire.
 It was just a word.
-It was just and as soon as that kind of thinking comes into our minds, it was just like, let’s hear Mark 9:47-48 and be reminded, it’s not just this like one sin.
-It was one sin in Genesis three that led to condemnation for all men.
+It was just… and as soon as that kind of thinking comes into our minds, it was just like, let’s hear Mark 9:47-48 and be reminded, it’s not just this like one sin.
+In Genesis three it was one sin that led to condemnation for all men.
 They ate a piece of fruit.
 And from that one sin came unspeakable horror throughout the history of the world.